-To prevent animal cruelty and neglect, the Maryland SPCA conducts visits schools to teach children about kindness to animals, hosts tours and activities at the MD SPCA for children to help animals, neuters and spays thousands of animals in need to reduce strays (often victims of violence), supports reward funds in cases of cruelty and serves on the Mayor’s Anti-Cruelty Task Force.
+To prevent animal cruelty and neglect, the Maryland SPCA visits schools to teach children about kindness to animals, hosts tours and activities at the MD SPCA for children to help animals, neuters and spays thousands of animals in need to reduce strays (often victims of violence), supports reward funds in cases of cruelty and serves on the Mayor’s Anti-Cruelty Task Force.

 The MD SPCA does not investigate animal neglect or cruelty.
 The police and animal control agencies investigate animal abuse.
 Baltimore-Area Animal Control agencies are listed here.

 I need to have my pet put to sleep.
 What can I do?

 The Maryland SPCA provides humane euthanasia for pets.
 If you would like the cremains returned, you can request a private cremation.
 Visit our Owner-Requested Euthanasia page for a list of fees for this service.
 Owners cannot be present during euthanasia.

 I'm having difficulties with my pet.
 Can you help me?

 Yes.
 You can visit our Behavior page to help answer your pet questions.

 Do you board animals?

 No, the Maryland SPCA is not a boarding facility.
 We shelter and care for needy animals who are looking for new homes.

 Does the MD SPCA provide free or low-cost veterinary care?